-The emblem of the Turkish team, Besiktas’s logo, impressively demonstrates the unity of the East and Europe, the homeland of the club.
+The emblem of the Turkish team, Besiktas’s logo, impressively demonstrates the unity of the East and Europe, the club’s homeland.
 The heraldry and color scheme reflect the team’s commitment to their country and national identity through concise graphics.

 Meaning and History

-Besiktas is the oldest club in Turkey and the first Turkish team to compete in the prestigious international tournament, the European Cup.
-Besiktas is also known for sticking to its traditions: its logo has included black and white vertical lines for many decades.
+Besiktas is the oldest club in Turkey and the first Turkish team to compete in the prestigious European Cup.
+Besiktas is also known for sticking to its traditions: its logo has featured black-and-white vertical lines for many decades.
 The same stripes appeared on the athletes’ uniforms in the second decade of the last century.
 Rumors circulated that the club’s symbolism was originally based on a combination of red and white, and only after the Balkan War was red replaced with black as a sign of mourning for the dead.
-However, the team owners debunked this myth by showing the oldest emblem of Besiktas, which already contained black and white lines in 1903.
+However, the team owners debunked this myth by showing the oldest emblem of Besiktas, dating to 1903, which featured black-and-white stripes.

 What is Besiktas?

 Besiktas is a Turkish football club, one of the most successful in Turkey, with a large number of fans both domestically and internationally.
 The first Turkish club to reach the quarter-finals of the Champions League in the 1986-1987 season.
-Besiktas is a significant, historically important Turkish club that has significantly influenced football culture and society in Turkey and beyond.
+Besiktas is a significant, historically important Turkish club that has had a profound influence on football culture and society in Turkey and beyond.

 1903 – 1930